 BTW The first couple of paragraphs with quotes are actually available on this site listed under the medication itself.
 So I simply copied and pasted that as a timesaver I'm generally a pretty busy person when I'm working delivery:-)

-- Lo Loestrin Fe Information for Consumers
+- Lo Loestrin Fe uses and safety info

-- Lo Loestrin Fe Information for Healthcare Professionals (includes dosage details)
+- Lo Loestrin Fe information for Healthcare Professionals (includes dosage details)

-- Side Effects of Lo Loestrin Fe (detailed)
+- Side effects of Lo Loestrin Fe (detailed)